koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_10_conventional-versus.md

-# Conventional versus eCommerce Retail Logistics
+# Slide 10 of Lecture 9 contains information about Conventional versus eCommerce Retail Logistics

 The image is divided into two sections: "Conventional Retail Logistics" on the left and "E-commerce Retail Logistics" on the right.